Saturday, January 3rd 2015

 Once at the park, we walked around the attraction.
 We took many photographs of the structures like the: Mahathat Temple and the Si Sawai Temple.
 The Mahathat Temple is located in the centre of the ancient town.
 The temple compound contains principle pagoda, Wiham, Monthop and over 200 pagodas.
 The principle pagoda epitomizes the fine Sukothai architectural style.
 It’s surrounded by 8 pagodas.
 The ones on the four corners present Haripunchai style and the others present Sukhothai and Lankan art style and all looked so wonderful.

 According to the 1st stone inscription, this once housed a Golden Buddha.
 Later, in the early Rattanakosin era, a Buddha image was installed in Suthat Thepwararam temple by King Rama I. This image known as the“Phra Si Sakkayamunee” and was removed during the reign of King Rama II.
 It now is housed in the Wat Suthat Thepphaararam, one of the Royal Temples in Bangkok.

-The Si Sawai Teemple, was located to the south of the Mahathat temple.
+The Si Sawai Temple was located to the south of the Mahathat temple.
 There are three Lopburi style phrangs (pagoda) standing on the base decorated with stuccos.
-Besides the lintels, there are fragments of Hindu images and linga indicating that the temple was once a sanctuary of Hindism.
+Besides the lintels, there are fragments of Hindu images and linga indicating that the temple was once a sanctuary of Hinduism.

 We walked around the fascinating park and then returned to the car and drove off to another area.
 There were so many interesting things to look at there too.
 The park itself was beautifully green.
 The ruins themselves were in relatively good condition considering their age.